addressing Extreme Prematurity

 And racial disparities contribute to this alarming statistic.
-In fact, the county’s infant mortality rate is nearly four times higher for black, non-Hispanic infants (15.1) compared to white, non-Hispanic infants (3.8).
+In fact, the county’s 2018 infant mortality rate was nearly four times higher for black, non-Hispanic infants (15.5) compared to white, non-Hispanic infants (3.8).

 Many believe that racial disparities in infant mortality only affect women living in poverty, those with limited education and teenagers.
 However, these disparities are found through all socioeconomic statuses and age groups.
 In fact, in the past 10 years, only four percent of infants who died were born to teenage mothers.

 In 2015, 70 percent of all premature deaths in Cuyahoga County were African American babies.
 Most of these infants’ mothers had significant interaction with medical providers, half of which were via private insurance and self-pay rather than Medicaid.
 According to Dr. Arthur James of the Kirwan Institute for the Study of Race and Ethnicity, one must go as far back as 1975 to find a white infant mortality rate comparable to the 2015 African American rate.